gabriellippiatt/gabriellippiatt/README.md

 🤖 I love to work on robotics & AI projects.
 My passion lies in hardware, firmware, and software development.

-🔭 I’m currently working on optimisation of neural networks for industrial plant applications at HATCH.
+🔭 I’m currently working in the Digital Team at HATCH in Brisbane, Australia.

 📫 How to reach me: gabriel.lippiatt@gmail.com